 2. Rhoda Penmark, The Bad Seed (1954)

 Perhaps the first demonic child to become very well-known in the realm of literature is Rhoda Penmark, in a novel written by William March, published in 1954.
 The film treatment would debut merely two years later.

 Rhoda captured the imagination of 1950s America in a way that is impossible to underestimate.
 The idea that a mother could give birth to a “bad seed” tinged many a woman’s heart with ice-cold fear.

 Outwardly, Rhoda was the perfect child: hair drawn in pigtails, polite and demure.
-Adults loved her, and felt she was the perfect child.
+Adults loved her and felt she was the perfect child.
 However, other kids her age kept a safe distance, and with good reason.
 They understood that something was odd about the young girl, and her explosion of random violence was something only they were privy to.

-The Bad Seed lead to intense public debate regarding nature vs. nurture; whether or not a person is born evil or becomes that way due to the surrounding environment.
+The Bad Seed lead to the intense public debate regarding nature vs. nurture; whether or not a person is born evil or becomes that way due to the surrounding environment.
 What ensures both the book’s and film’s continuing legacy is that it offers no easy resolution.
 And the universe’s dark mystery remains completely unsolved.

 3. The baby in Rosemary’s Baby (1967)

 Another work that has haunted the psyche of many a new mother is Rosemary’s Baby, whose central theme is the horror a woman feels at the unknown entity she is carrying within her womb.